Cooperative federalism: Criminal law

-We also see the wide-scale use of cooperative federalism in the implementation of federal law criminalizing drug and gun possession.
+The wide-scale use of cooperative federalism is present also in the implementation of federal law criminalizing drug and gun possession.
 The federal government lacks a police force that can enforce these kinds of crimes; it must rely on state and local police forces.
 As a result, the federal government has enacted programs such as Project Safe Neighborhoods that encourage cooperation between state and local police forces/district attorneys and federal prosecutors.
 This kind of cooperation can have problematic effects.
 As William Partlett writes:

 "... cooperative federalism presents new—and largely unexplored—constitutional problems.
 In particular, unlike the civil regulatory context, cooperation threatens the constitutional rights of individual criminal defendants by allowing executives to circumvent local juries, judges, and laws.
 Moreover, this cooperation also potentially weakens the ability of states and cities to function as political entities that can hold their law enforcement officers accountable in an area of traditional state police power ..."